mhsefidgar/fizzbuzz/Deployment/README.md

 ### The technology used is Fastapi as a web framework and Nginx as a web server.
 Also, Uvicorn is a Web Server Gateway Interfaces (WSGI) employed.

-### The reason for selecting this HuggingFace model (T5 Small) is because it is a Text-to-Text Transfer Transformer and has many applications in NLP.
+### The reason for selecting this HuggingFace model (T5 Small) is because it is a Text-to-Text Transfer Transformer and has a number of applications in NLP.

 ### The application of this model (T5 Small) is fascinating.
 The sample T5 Small applications are as follows: